AnselmPowell/ShapeMatchGame/Memory Bank/gameMechanicsAndPhysics.md

 The traditional select-and-move system:
 1. Player clicks on a shape to select it (gets highlighted with yellow border)
-2. Player clicks on an adjacent empty cell in the same row to move the shape
+2. Player clicks on an adjacent empty cell or portal in the same row to move the shape
 3. The shape moves to the new position if the move is valid
 4. The selection is cleared after movement